 The values p_1^{exp} and p_2^{exp} are values obtained through simulations.
+The table shows the closeness of the actual values to the analytical values obtained.
 Although direct connectivity comes down with increase in value of M and k overall total connectivity comes down at a much slower rate.